SABS-R3/scientific-computing/hugo_site/content/unit_2_linear_algebra/07-conjugate-gradient-method.md

 One of the most important classes of iterative methods are the *Krylov subspace methods*, which include:
-- *Congugate Gradient (CG)*: for symmetrix positive definite matrices
+- *Conjugate Gradient (CG)*: for symmetric positive definite matrices
 - *Biconjugate Gradient Stabilized (BiCGSTAB)*: for general square matrices
 - *Generalized Minimal Residual (GMRES)*: for general square matrices